nplan/HomeButtons/docs/setup.md

 *Home Buttons* includes a high precision temperature and humidity sensor.
 The readings are taken every 10 minutes and on every button press.
 The values are displayed as sensors in *Home Assistant*.

-> You can see current temperature, humidity & battery percentage by pressing any button for 2 seconds.
+> You can bring up a display of current temperature, humidity & battery percentage by pressing any button for 2 seconds.
-The display will automatically revert to buttons in 30 seconds.
+The device will automatically revert to showing button labels in 30 seconds.
 Or do that by manually by pressing any button again.

-### Configuration
+## What's next?

-For detailed configuration information see the [Configuration](configuration.md) section.
+See [User Guide](user_guide.md) for further information about using and re-configuring the device.